Customer Churn: How to Calculate, Predict & Reduce It?

 7. Differentiate Yourself From The Crowd

-If a business comes up with the exact same offering as its competitors, it would be easier for customers to find alternatives.
+If a business comes up with the same offering as its competitors, it would be easier for customers to find alternatives.

 So to prevent your customers from looking for alternatives, you need to highlight your stand-out features.
 Always try to prove yourself better with your Unique Selling Points (USPs).